mrborges23/mypage.github.io/tutorial_1.md

 Sequence alignment: [&#8600;brown.fas](/assets/lectures/brown.fas)

-We will use the [&#8599;IQ-Tree webserver](http://iqtree.cibiv.univie.ac.at/), and we will have to run it several times in order to obtain the log-likelihood for the tested models of evolution.
+We will use the [IQ-Tree webserver](http://iqtree.cibiv.univie.ac.at/), and we will have to run it several times in order to obtain the log-likelihood for the tested models of evolution.
 We will be running the primate mitochondrial sequences with the JC, K2P, F81, TN93, HKY85, and GTR models.

-1. Go to your browser and open the [&#8599;IQ-Tree webserver](http://iqtree.cibiv.univie.ac.at/).
+1. Go to your browser and open the [IQ-Tree webserver](http://iqtree.cibiv.univie.ac.at/).

 2. In `Input data` upload your sequence alignment and set the `Sequence type` to DNA.